 Senate committee holds second hearing on new congressional maps

-BATON ROUGE - Legislators in the Senate & Governmental Affairs Committee listened to more than five hours of testimony in its second hearing to decide on new congressional maps.
+BATON ROUGE - Legislators in the Senate & Governmental Affairs Committee approved a map with one majority minority district after listening to more than nine hours of testimony against the measure.

-People from across the state spoke to senators during the hearing, which started at 7 p.m. and was still going after midnight.
+People from across the state spoke to senators during the hearing, which started at 7 p.m. and wrapped up at 4:26 a.m.

-Senators met for the first time Friday, when three maps were proposed by State Sen. Jay Morris, R-Monroe, and one map was proposed by State Sen. Ed Price, D-Gonzales.
+The meeting was focused on two maps, one proposed by State Sen. Jay Morris, R-Monroe, and another by State Sen. Ed Price, D-Gonzales.

-The majority of Tuesday's hearing focused on an amended SB407, Price's map, which contains two majority-democrat districts.
+The majority of speakers at Tuesday's hearing focused on an amended SB407, Price's map, which contained two majority-Democrat districts.
 Price said his "opportunity districts" were made with party, not race, in mind.

 For five hours, people spoke in support of Price's map, saying any other option would further disenfranchise Black voters.

-A vote that was held just before 12:30 a.m.
+A vote was held just before 12:30 a.m.
 Wednesday for Price's map.
-Three members voted "yes," and four voted "no," meaning the map did not pass committee.
+Three Democratic members voted "yes," and four Republicans voted "no," meaning the map did not pass committee.

+Senators moved on to discussing Morris' SB121, which was highly criticized by State Sen. Royce Duplessis, D-New Orleans, for only having one majority Democratic district.
+The map combined parts of Orleans and East Baton Rouge parishes into one district.

 SB121 is one of Morris' two proposed maps that feature a majority Black district.
 The other had zero.

-Friday's meeting turned fiery when State Sen. Gary Carter Jr., D-New Orleans, alleged that Morris' maps were racist.
+The first meeting where Morris' maps were introduced turned fiery when State Sen. Gary Carter Jr., D-New Orleans, alleged that the maps were racist.

 "He suggests that he's not racist.
-I suggest we take a look at his work," Carter said.
+I suggest we take a look at his work," Carter said during Friday's meeting.

 On Monday, Carter apologized to Morris.